newlandsvalley/webaudio-examples/README.md

 Other examples are based on blog posts by [Chris Lowis](http://blog.chrislowis.co.uk/) and [Output Channel](http://outputchannel.com/).

+Most of the examples can now also be expressed declaratively (and hence more simply) using [purescript-audiograph](https://github.com/newlandsvalley/purescript-audiograph).

 The aim of the project is firstly to teach myself more web-audio and secondly to try to assess the expressivity of the purescript-webaudio API.
 The intention is to factor any missing features back in to my fork of the API.

 Completed so far